 Otago Festival of the Arts Trust was established in 1999 to present a biennial arts festival in Dunedin.
 There are two simple 'catch phrases' which encapsulate what this Festival is all about - "celebrating the excellent and the extraordinary" "a boutique festival in a boutique city."

 Since the inaugural Festival in 2000 the Festival has fostered these simple policies.
 "Bigger is not necessarily better; developing a sustainable, manageable and exciting event is paramount" says founding Director Nicholas McBryde.
-"Dunedin is a city of 120,000 citizens - we need to primarily cater for this catchment by offering as much as our money can buy.
-And to date, having now produced nine Festivals we are very proud to have always offered a fabulous arts event to our region."
-The most recent celebration in October 2016 - enjoyed more sold out shows and standing ovations than ever before.
-Arts Festival Dunedin will present the tenth edition 21 - 30 September 2018.
+"Dunedin is a city of 130,000 citizens - we need to primarily cater for this catchment by offering as much as our money can buy.
+And to date, having now produced ten Festivals we are very proud to have always offered a fabulous arts event to our region."
+The October 2016 celebration enjoyed more sold out shows and standing ovations than ever before.
+Arts Festival Dunedin presented the Tenth Anniversary edition 21 - 30 September 2018.
 This was the founding Director's final season.

 The Festival has as its corporate brand a "silk" created by the Victorian artist, designer, typographer and manufacturer William Morris.
 This has served the Festival well - it is elegant, can be used in various permutations and fits well with the historic Victorian and Edwardian architecture of Dunedin - the Edinburgh of the South.